tree7gate/tic_tac_toe/readme.md

 ### v1.3
 - Added a switch statement to keep track of player's turn so that results can be presented accordingly.
+- Added the ability to set player name and have it displayed once game is over.